ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/information-barriers-policies.md

 ## The concepts

 Before you plan, define, and implement information barrier policies, get to know the basic underlying concepts.
-With information barriers, you'll work with user accounts, attributes defined for user accounts, segments, information barrier policies, and a policy application process.
+With information barriers, you'll work with user account attributes, segments, information barrier policies, and a policy application process.

-- **User accounts** have **attributes** that are defined in Azure Active Directory (or Exchange Online).
-Attributes can include department, job title, location, team name, etc.
+- **User account attributes** are defined in Azure Active Directory (or Exchange Online).
+These attributes can include department, job title, location, team name, etc.

-- **Segments** are defined in the Office 365 Security & Compliance Center by with user account **attributes**.
-You can use department, job title, location, team name, or any [supported attribute](information-barriers-attributes.md) to define segments in your organization.
-Defining segments does not effect users until information barrier policies are defined and applied.
+- **Segments** are defined in the Office 365 Security & Compliance Center using a selected **user account attribute**, such as department, job title, location, team name, or any [supported attribute](information-barriers-attributes.md).
+Defining segments does not effect users; it just sets the stage for information barrier policies to be defined and applied.

-- **Policies** are defined and assigned to individual **Segments**.
-(Each segment cannot be assigned more than one policy.)
+- **Information barrier policies** are defined and assigned to individual **Segments**.
+Not all segments will have a policy assigned.
+In addition, no single segment can be assigned more than one policy.
 When you define policies, you choose from two kinds of policies:
     - Policies that prevent one segment from communicating with another segment
     - Policies that allow one segment to communicate with only certain other segments

+Ideally, you'll use the minimum number of policies to ensure your organization is compliant with legal and industry requirements.

 ## The work flow at a glance